prebid/prebid.github.io/dev-docs/add-rtd-submodule.md

 function beforeInit(){
-  //take actions to get data as soon as possible submodule('realTimeData', submoduleObj);
+  //take actions to get data as soon as possible submodule('realTimeData', subModuleObj);
 }

 beforeInit();
 {% endhighlight %}

+#### Using event listeners
+1. The RTD-core module listens for 4 events - `auctionInit`, `auctionEnd`, `beforeRequestBids` and `bidResponse`.
+2. Each time one of the events fires, RTD-core will invoke the corresponding function on each sub-module, allowing the sub-module to make changes to the event object.
+3. To use this on your sub-module, define the required functions (`onAuctionInit` / `onAuctionEnd` / `updateBidRequest` / `updateBidResponse`).

-### Step 4: Add unit tests
+### Step 3: Add unit tests

 1. Create a JS file under `test/spec/modules` with the name of the bidder suffixed with 'RtdProvider_spec', e.g., `exRtdProvider_spec.js`

 2. Write great unit tests.
 See the other `RtdProvider_spec.js` files for examples.

-### Step 5: Submit the code
+### Step 4: Submit the code

 Once everything looks good, submit the code, tests, and markdown as a pull request to the [Prebid.js repo](https://github.com/prebid/Prebid.js).

-### Step 6: Website pull request
+### Step 5: Website pull request

-There are two files that need to be updated to list your new RTD provider.

 1. Create a fork of the [website repo](https://github.com/prebid/prebid.github.io) and a branch for your new adapter. (e.g. feature/exRtdProvider)

-*******not sure how we want to handle docs - do we want to have some category for it? *******

-2. Update `overview/analytics.md` to add your adapter alphabetically into the list.

-3. Update `download.md` to add your new adapter alphabetically into the li st of other analytics adapters.
+2. Create a new file for your RTD sub-module in dev-docs/modules/ExampleRtdProvider.md.
+Take a look at the other *RtdProvider.md files in that directory for the important header values.
+Specifically it requires the following:

+    ```
+    ---
+    layout: page_v2
+    title: Example Module
+    description: Useful statement for what this does
+    page_type: module
+    module_type: rtd
+    module_code : example
+    enable_download : true
+    sidebarType : 1
+    ---

+    # Example Module

+    [Useful publisher-facing documentation]
+    ```
-4. Submit the pull request to the prebid.github.io repo.
+3. Submit the pull request to the prebid.github.io repo.

 ### Step 6: Wait for Prebid volunteers to review

-We sometimes get pretty busy, so it can take a couple of weeks for the review process to complete, so while you're waiting, consider [joining Prebid.org](/partners/partners.html) to help us out with code reviews. (!)
+We sometimes get pretty busy, so it can take a couple of weeks for the review process to complete, so while you're waiting, consider [joining Prebid.org](https://prebid.org/membership/) to help us out with code reviews. (!)